 Call Doctor or Seek Care Now

-- Trouble breathing not gone after cleaning out the nose
+- Trouble breathing, but not severe.
+Exception: gone after cleaning out the nose.

 - Wheezing (high-pitched purring or whistling sound when breathing out)

 - High-risk child (such as cystic fibrosis or other chronic lung disease)

 - Weak immune system.
 Examples are: sickle cell disease, HIV, cancer, organ transplant, taking oral steroids.

 - Fever in baby less than 12 weeks old.
 Caution: do NOT give your baby any fever medicine before being seen.

 - Your child looks or acts very sick

 - You think your child needs to be seen, and the problem is urgent

 - Sinus pain (not just congestion) around cheekbone or eyes